mathias/hum/README.md

 # hum

-A ClojureScript attempt at wrapping some of the HTML5 Web Audio API functions to create audio, synthesizers, mostly noise, and maybe someday music.
+A ClojureScript library wrapping some of the HTML5 Web Audio API functions to create audio, synthesizers, and maybe someday music.

+Hum is now known to work on both Webkit and Firefox browsers.

 ## Demo